mricha86/IncidenceAngleAnalysis/bin/README.txt

 Step 3.
 After successfully installing Root, copy the contents of CosmoQuestTeam/IncidenceAngleAnalysis repository to a directory on your computer.
 This directory will serve as the top directory for the analysis code.

+Note: Access to CosmoQuest's MySQL server or a local copy of CosmoQuest's MySQL database is required to run the analysis code.

 ################
 # Run Instructions #
 ################